mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/1.0.0-1.9.2/managing/index.md

 model: /mesosphere/dcos/services/nifi/data.yml
 render: mustache
 ---
 This section describes various operations tasks you may need.
-DC/OS {{ model.techName }} allows you to
+DC/OS {{ model.techName }} allows you to:
 - Update your configuration after launch
 - Update your placement constraints
 - Add, replace, restart or resize a node